Skip to main content

 Moderate(65%)

-JAPANESE IMARI-STYLE PORCELAIN CABINET PLATE: ORIGINS & SIGNIFICANCE
+JAPANESE IMARI-STYLE PORCELAIN CABINET PLATE: IDENTIFICATION

 This appears to be a Japanese porcelain cabinet plate or saucedish, decorated in a polychrome Imari style.
 The central medallion features a classic blue and white landscape scene with mountains and pine trees, executed with a fine brush.
 This is surrounded by a border incorporating panels with various floral and geometric motifs, typical of the broader Imari aesthetic, which often mixes underglaze blue with overglaze enamels in red, gold, and often a distinctive green or turquoise.